 For admission policies, English competency requirements, and information pertaining to international students and exchange visitors (including visas and student aid), please refer to the University Catalog.
-Inquiries may also be forwarded to the University's International Student Services Office.
+Inquiries may also be forwarded to the University's Student Affairs Office and the International Student Services Office.